RIR360/development/journal/2025/september.md

 ## 09/27/2025
 - Turst the actions even the path is unclear.
 Walk in power.
 - Remember to not think about anything for too long, it'll make you stuck.
+- No matter what, don't forget to take it easy, it's nothing serious.